TheGoodlike13/liberty_or_death/README.md

 that we made it so far, surely we can blitz through the rest of it, right?
 Right?

 'sudo kadmin.local -q "getprinc goodlike"' works too.
 Looking good.

+The next section seems to deal with keytab creation.
+This piques interest, as keytab seemed to be a key configuration in whatever the hell those other projects did to make this shit work.
+It's a file that's supposed to be under 'kerberos' folder in the config.
+So encountering it here makes sense.

+It seems that it's a sort of a database containing username-password pairs in whatever weird format Kerberos does things in.
+Or something.
+So given this knowledge, let's try to guess.
+If I create this file and put it into a system that knows what Kerberos is, it will automatically take these pairs and forward them to Kerberos for authentication, maybe?
+Something?
+Wishful thinking probably.
+But let's try to make one and see what we can make from one.

+One more note that disturbs me though: changing keytab file when passwords change.
+That doesn't seem very configuration-like.
+Oh well.
+Maybe if you do something you don't have to change it.
+Whatever.

+We're using 'sudo ktutil' which seems to rob the terminal of its control, somehow.
+Anyway, I almost forget 'sudo' *again*.
+Thanks guide.
+I enter there commands:

+'add_entry -password -p goodlike@GOODLIKE.EU -k 1 -e aes256-cts-hmac-sha1-96'

+'add_entry -password -p goodlike@GOODLIKE.EU -k 1 -e aes128-cts-hmac-sha1-96'

+They might seem like they're exactly the same, but actually one of them is 'aes256' and the other is 'aes128'.
+They seem to relate to the keys printed by 'getprinc goodlike' earlier.
+Some kind of encrypted shenanigans.

+I think it's safe that 'ktutil' acts like a builder.
+We called #addEntry twice and now we need to call #build.
+Like this: 'wkt goodlike.keytab'.
+This build the file in working directory, I guess.
+Then we enter 'q' to escape ktutil's grasp.

+Hey guess what!
+I forgot 'sudo' on the next command again! 'sudo klist -kte goodlike.keytab' prints the shizz.
+As expected.

+'sudo kinit -k -t goodlike.keytab goodlike' also works, although prints nothing.
+'sudo klist' shows information.
+What the guide people didn't expect is that I would run it *before* 'sudo kinit' as well as *after*.
+Thus being able to see the difference and determining that calling 'sudo kinit' also refreshes the ticket.
+Using the keytab file instead meant I didn't have to use the password.
+Which makes perfect sense.
+So if somebody is calling 'sudo kinit' logic, but like a client, they can use the keytab file instead of a password.
+I wonder if we can hook this damn file to Liberty somehow, that'd be amazing.